dmvstar/node-red-contrib-send-form/README.md

 Currently only sends files.
 However, there are future plans to handle other types multipart/form-data.

 ## Usage
+Required inputs:
-Required inputs: url (this is specified on the node) & (filepath (path to the file to be sent) or binary buffer) Filepath can be indicated 2 ways:
+url (this is specified on the node) filepath (path to the file to be sent) or binary buffer
+	Filepath can be indicated 3 ways:
 	1. Explicitly state the filepath on the node (useful if filepath is a constant)
 	2. Pass the filepath into the node as part of the msg, as "msg.filepath"
-3. Pass the buffer into the node as part of the msg, as "msg.payload.{{filepath}}"
+	3. Pass the buffer into the node as part of the msg, as "msg.payload.{{filepath}}" Form Fields as part of payload, well be added to form via formData.append( <name>, <value>);
+	msg.payload.form_options.chat_id = '213123123213';
+	msg.payload.form_options.caption = 'photo_'+stamp;

 ## Why this module?